MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ## Azure facilitation

-**Collecting metrics.** Use tools like Azure Monitor to gather this data.
+**Collecting metrics:** Azure provides various monitoring solutions that can help you monitor the performance of critical flows in your workload.
+Azure Monitor, Azure Application Insights, and Azure Log Analytics are some of the services that offer comprehensive monitoring capabilities for different types of applications and workloads.

-**Rate limiting.** Some Azure services provide built-in policies for rate limiting such as [Azure API Management](/azure/api-management/rate-limit-by-key-policy).
+**Rate limiting:** Some Azure services provide built-in policies for rate limiting such as [Azure API Management](/azure/api-management/rate-limit-by-key-policy).
+Azure has detailed guidance with a sample implementation of the [Rate Limiting](/azure/architecture/patterns/rate-limiting-pattern) design pattern.

--   [Azure Service Bus](/azure/architecture/patterns/priority-queue) has features that support priority queue processing.

--   [Azure Front Door](/azure/frontdoor/routing-methods#priority) and [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-configure-priority-routing-method) allow you to distribute and route traffic based on priority.

-## Tradeoff

--   Prioritizing flows and users adds complexity to workload management.
-The added complexity could affect operational efficiency.

--   Prioritizing flows and users might requires resource isolation and duplication to implement.
-For example, a priority queue instance and a general queue instance.
-There's added cost for this duplication
+**Priority queue processing:** Azure Functions provides event-driven functions that you can trigger in various ways, including by a new message in a queue or topic.
+Combine Azure Functions with Azure Queue Storage or [Azure Service Bus](/azure/architecture/patterns/priority-queue) to process messages based on their priority.

+**Optimizing capacity allocations:** Certain Azure services support resource segmentation, logical segmentation, and capacity allocation techniques to allocate capacity and resources to critical flows.
+You can isolate critical flows through techniques such as creating separate resources, increasing density, using virtualization and containerization, and explicitly allocating resources to critical flows.